Fire crews in New Mexico brace for hot, dry weather

-Firefighters faced hot, dry conditions Friday as they tried to get a handle on a wildfire that has forced evacuations and the closure of a highway through one of northern New Mexico’s popular mountain ranges.
+Smoke blanketed much of the Jemez Mountains on Friday as firefighters battled a blaze that forced evacuations and the closure of a highway through one of northern New Mexico’s popular mountain ranges.

-Smoke blanketed much of the Jemez Mountains as the flames marched to the south and east toward scars left behind by previous fires and away from the neighborhoods that were evacuated.
+The flames were marching to the south and east, toward scars left behind by previous fires and away from the neighborhoods that cleared out the day before.

-Santa Fe National Forest spokeswoman Julie Ann Overton said crews have established a good anchor on the west side of the fire and work continued to protect homes and other structures with the help of air tankers, a helicopter, a bulldozer and several fire engines.
+Crews have established a good anchor on the west side of the fire and work continued to protect homes and other structures with the help of air tankers, a helicopter, a bulldozer and several fire engines, Santa Fe National Forest spokeswoman Julie Ann Overton said.

-“They’re feeling pretty good about the neighborhoods that are at risk but a lot depends on what the wind does today,” Overton said.
+“They’re feeling pretty good about the neighborhoods that are at risk, but a lot depends on what the wind does today,” Overton said.

 Most Read Stories